Fitting a new set of brake pads is a nice, simple Saturday-morning kind of job… except it’s not! It’s turned into a giant turd of a job.

 - Caliper piston not retracted

-Pads that won’t fit is usually a pretty simple problem to solve, and in this post, we’ll look at the most likely reason and how you can fix them.
+Pads that won’t fit are usually pretty simple to fix, and in this post, we’ll look at the most likely reason and how you can fix them.

 Brake Caliper Carrier

 Most modern cars use a free-floating brake caliper set-up.
 The calipers are free to move laterally across the caliper carrier.
-This free movement offers more evenly braking force over both sides of the rotor.
+This free movement offers even braking force over both sides of the rotor.

 The caliper is fixed to the carrier by two sliding pins.
 The pins are lubed and allow for smooth caliper action.